Get Ahead at the Abbey!

 Are you a high-school student looking to get a jump-start on your college career?
 Do you want to complete some science or math classes as well as get college credit?
-Well, look no further, because Belmont Abbey is now offering dual-enrollment for high school students!
+Well, look no further, because Belmont Abbey has the answer for you.

 Here are the details: